 Peter Tamte’s plans to start a new game publishing company has been public knowledge for almost a year now, but until today, the new company’s name has been a closely guarded secret.
 Tamte has

-he first made to MacCentral readers last month: The wraps have come off on both his company’s name and some of its product strategy.
+fulfilled a promise he first made to MacCentral readers last month: The wraps have come off on both his company’s name and some of its product strategy.
 Please welcome Destineer.

 Destineer’s founder, Peter Tamte, has played important roles both inside and outside of Apple over the years.
 Prior to Tamte’s founding of Destineer last year, he was an executive vice president at Bungie Software, makers of Oni, Myth, and Marathon.
 Tamte left Bungie after the company was acquired by Microsoft Corp. in June of 2000.
 Prior to his experience at Bungie, Tamte managed worldwide consumer marketing at Apple.
 And prior to his tenure at Apple, Tamte was the founder of MacSoft, the popular Mac game and application publisher — now a division of Infogrames.